Chicago Home Organizer

 Too Much Stuff

 The average American home contains over 300,000 items.
-That amount of stuff is untenable for anyone, no matter how motivated or capable they are.
-When the volume is too high, even well-designed systems and routines begin to break down.
+That’s untenable for anyone.
+Add in a big transition like a move or a growing family, and systems and routines begin to break down.

 My work is heavily focused on decluttering, but never in a forceful way.
 I won’t make you get rid of anything.
-What I do require is a willingness to look honestly at what you have, how it’s affecting your day-to-day life, and whether it still aligns with the way you want to live now.
+What I ask is that you look honestly at what you have, how it’s affecting your day-to-day life, and whether it still aligns with the way you want to live now.

 Systems That Don’t Fit Real Life

-Many people carry assumptions about how a home is “supposed” to function (routines absorbed from family, culture, or social media) without ever stopping to ask whether those approaches actually work for them.
+Many people carry assumptions about how a home is “supposed” to function without ever stopping to ask whether those approaches actually work for them.

 Gaps in Knowledge or Practice

-Other clients never learned foundational practices such as seasonal decluttering, creating clear homes for items, placing high-use items in accessible places, or using simple daily resets to prevent overwhelm.
+Other clients never learned foundational practices such as seasonal decluttering, creating clear homes for items, or using daily resets to prevent overwhelm.
 Others know what they should do but struggle to follow through consistently.

-Here, my work focuses on identifying what’s missing, understanding the barriers to consistency, and building structure that supports follow-through in real life.
+Here, my work focuses on identifying what’s missing, understanding barriers to consistency, and building structure to support realistic follow-through.

 Designed With You In Mind